Estimated reading time: 5 minutes

 Tips to prevent dogs from rolling in fox poo.

 Keep Off The Grass.

-Forewarned is forearmed, foxes are shy creatures and will usually, although not always, relieve themselves in longer grass and near bushes.
-If you can keep your dogs where you can see them it can only help you avoid them smelling like a zombie movie.
+Forewarned is forearmed.
+Foxes are shy creatures and will usually, although not always, relieve themselves in longer grass and near bushes.
+Keeping your dogs where you can see them can only help you avoid them smelling like a zombie movie.

 Teach a good recall.

 There will be something they love more than a role in the rankness.
 Find out what it is and keep it close at all times.

-Good quality dog treats that are super yummy such as cheese, chicken or sausage are often far too nice NOT to come when you call them, Teach a good recall and this should help you keep the poo off the pooch.
+Good quality dog treats that are super yummy such as cheese, chicken or sausage, are often far too nice NOT to come when you call them, Teach a good recall, and this should help you keep the poo off the pup.

 How to get rid of the pong

-“Help my dog has already rolled in fox poo”.
-One tip that many people swear by to get rid of that peppery fox poo smell is to use Tomato ketchup.
+“Help, my dog has already rolled in fox poo”.
+One tip many people swear by to get rid of that peppery fox poo smell is to use Tomato ketchup.

-Simply smear some tomato ketchup over the fox poo area and gently rinse out with plain water.
+Smear some tomato ketchup over the fox poo area and gently rinse with plain water.
 The theory is that the acid neutralises the peppery smell.

 Personally, when I have tried it on Roxy, I have never had success with it.

-It is important to remember when you bath your dog to get rid of the smell to use a properly formulated shampoo for dogs.
-The reason being is that your dog’s skin is a different pH from yours.
+It is important to remember when you bath your dog to get rid of the smell and to use a properly formulated shampoo for dogs.
+The reason is that your dog’s skin is different from yours.